ThanaReka/WildfireAIM/ai-backend/README.md

 ### Grounding Data Sources
 Grab the PDF files from the `grounding-data/prescribed-burning` folder and upload them to the Azure portal per the tutorial instructions.

-### Overview of set up instructions from the Tutorial:
+### Overview of Set Up Instructions From The Tutorial:

 Step 1: Provision Resources
 - Provision an Azure OpenAI resource